-Applied Ethnomusicology and Intercultural Arts Research
+Applied Intercultural Arts Research Graduate Interdisciplinary Program

 Graduate Interdisciplinary Programs (GIDPs) report to the Dean of the Graduate College, through the Faculty Director of GIDPs.

 Article 1.
-Membership in the Graduate Program.
+Faculty Membership in the Applied Intercultural Arts Research GIDP

 The Executive Committee will also have one student member elected by the students for a renewable one-year term.
 The student may not vote on faculty membership or participate in decisions about other students such as admissions or annual evaluation.